How to make a Bushwacker cocktail

-I have no idea what to expect when I accept an invitation to Flora-Bama’s annual Mullet Toss.
+I had no idea what to expect when I accepted an invitation to Flora-Bama’s annual Mullet Toss.

 “Do you want to throw one?” my host, Mary, asks as she drives towards the beach on a gorgeous Sunday.